 - 1. Fill out the complaint form. - 2.
-The office of student life will respond within 5 working days, but sooner when possible, - a.
-To the Complainant by . . . - i.
-Acknowledging that the complaint was received. - ii.
+The Office of Student Life will respond within 5 working days, but sooner, when possible, - a.
+To the Complainant by... - i.
+Acknowledge that the complaint was received. - ii.
 Stating the steps that will be taken to resolve the issue. - b.
-To the relevant office, person, or department either named in the complaint or selected as the best approach for resolving the complaint by . . . - i.
-Requesting a plan within 3 working days for resolution of the complaint. - ii.
-Requesting a report within 7 working days describing the outcome of the plan by giving

-- 1. The status of the complaint, - 2.
+To the relevant office, person, or department either named in the complaint or selected as the best approach for resolving the complaint by... - i.
+Requesting a plan within 3 working days for resolutions of the complaint - ii.
+Requesting a report within 7 working days describing the outcome of the plan by giving - 1.
+The status of the complaint, - 2.
 How the complaint was resolved, or - 3.
-The steps attempted for resolving the complaint. - 3.
+The steps attempted to resolve the complaint. - 3.
 The student is entitled to a satisfactory resolution.
 If the student is not satisfied with the resolution, the appeal and grievance processes stated in the student handbook may be followed.
-The personnel (someone not involved in the complaint) in the office of student life will counsel the student through the appeal process. - 4.
-The office of student life will keep formal records about all formal student complaints and their resolution and will pursue those complaints that are not resolved in a timely fashion. - 5.
-The office of student life will regularly analyze the complaints to discover patterns and suggestions for needed improvements in general campus policies and/or procedures.
-These will be brought to the executive cabinet by the dean of student life on a regular basis as follows: - a.
-The list of types of formal student complaints (or lack thereof) will be entered into the minutes at least quarterly. - b.
-Any patterns observed will be presented at least once a semester followed by a discussion about needed changes in the wider environment of campus policies, relationships, or procedures. - c.
-Any need for a revision of this statement (or lack of need) will be presented at least annually.
+The personnel (someone not involved in the complaint) in the Office of Student Life will counsel the student through the appeal process. - 4.
+The Office of Student Life will keep formal records about all formal student complaints and their resolution and will pursue those complaints that are not resolved in a timely fashion. - 5.
+The Office of Student Life will regularly analyze the complaints to discover patterns and suggestions for needed improvements in general campus policies and/or procedures.
+These will be brought to the Executive Cabinet by the Vice President of Student Life on a regular basis as follows: - a.
+The list of types of formal student complaints will be entered into the minutes whenever a formal complaint occurs.